What is a Chai Latte?

 💡 Behind the Cup

-Most cafés use a prepared chai concentrate so the flavor stays consistent and easy to combine with milk.
+Most Western cafés use a prepared chai concentrate so the flavor stays consistent and easy to combine with milk.
+The concentrate is mixed with steamed milk, often in roughly equal parts, to create the latte.

-Because the drink is built on spices rather than roasted coffee, the flavor feels smooth and rounded instead of bitter.
+Because the drink is built on spiced tea rather than roasted coffee, it usually tastes sweeter and less bitter than espresso-based drinks.

 How to Order